Ontotext-AD/graphdb-helm/README.md

 After that, update the property `graphdb.masters.repositoryConfigmap` / `graphdb.workers.repositoryConfigmap` from
 [values.yaml](values.yaml) to refer to the new configuration map.

+#### Ontop repositories

+Ontop repositories require a jdbc driver.
+To use this type of repository, you have to provide a jdbc driver named `jdbc-driver.jar`.
+It must be located in each GraphDB instance in which you wish to use with Ontop repository, in the folder `/opt/graphdb/home/jdbc-driver`.
+The directory is part of the GraphDB home directory which is persistent, so the driver will persist after a restart or reschedule of a GraphDB pod.

 ### Customizing GraphDB cluster and GraphDB specific properties

 GraphDB's Helm chart is made to be highly customizable regarding GraphDB's specific options and properties.